 “Working with a partner you are to come up with five examples of possible quantitative data and five examples of possible qualitative data that could have been gathered. “

-Show me when you’ve finished.
-After you’ve shown me and had your work checked, you can read the original summary of the study and decide if it gathered quantitative or qualitative data.
+After you’ve finished you can read the summary of the original study and decide if it gathered quantitative or qualitative data.